 Professional Conduct Departments, Royal College of Veterinary Surgeons, Belgravia House, 62-64 Horseferry Road, London SW1P 2AF

 Animals with ongoing illnesses need to be reassessed at regular intervals by a veterinary surgeon to ensure that both the best results are achieved for the patient and compliance with the relevant veterinary medicines legislation is achieved.
 The interval between re-examination appointments will vary dependent on the condition, the stage of the disease, together with any specific requirements set out by manufacturers for monitoring certain medications.
 It is practice policy that these animals are clinically examined by a veterinary surgeon every 3 months, however for some conditions a shorter interval may be deemed more appropriate by the prescribing veterinary surgeon.
-All repeat prescription including written prescriptions will be issued for a maximum of 1 month’s supply at each request unless agreed with a veterinary surgeon based on their knowledge and clinical judgment of the individual case.
+All repeat prescription including written prescriptions will be issued for a maximum of 3 months’ supply at each request.

 When requesting a repeat prescription of a drug for your pet, please provide us with an update on their condition.
 Please also give 48 hours’ notice to allow a veterinary surgeon to check your pet’s records and in light of the information that you have provided on your pet’s health, to ensure that prescribing the medication remains appropriate.
 We would also ask that an up-to-date mobile telephone number and email address are provided, if possible, so that we can text or email to tell you that the medication is ready for collection and to allow payment to be requested for the item(s) in advance of collection.

 Written prescriptions for veterinary medicines are available upon request.
 These can only be authorised by our veterinary surgeons and are restricted to animals under their care.
 This service carries a fee for each item requested, which covers the professional time taken for your vet to authorise the requested medication, provide dosage advice and maintain the required medical records for your pet.
 The practice does not accept responsibility for medications obtained from another pharmacy.

 Return of unused drugs